-- Discuss whether you wish to copyright your thesis or dissertation with your major professor.
-If registering copyright in ProQuest ETD, you will need to indicate whether you wish to copyright or not and pay a fee if you choose to register your copyright.
+- Discuss whether you wish to register copyright for your thesis or dissertation with your major professor.
+If registering copyright in ProQuest ETD, you will need to select that option during the upload process and pay the fee at that time.
 More information on copyright below.

 If you have questions or concerns about electronic submission or formatting guidelines, contact the Graduate Studies Senior Academic Advisor responsible for your program.